 If you've been enrolled or are currently enrolled in a Western Australian university and you want to re-enter the same university, you may not need to apply through TISC.
 It's your responsibility to contact the university to find out if you're a re-enrolling student.
 In many cases you need to apply directly to the university concerned for re-admission, rather than apply through TISC.
 You may miss re-enrolment deadlines if you incorrectly apply through TISC, and it may cost you unnecessary fees.
 When applying, you must declare previous enrolment and student number, even if you withdrew from a course prior to the start of the academic year.
 Failure to declare the previous student number will create enrolment problems and may result in the withdrawal of any offer made.
 Check the following rules, Curtin University, Edith Cowan University, Murdoch University and The University of Western Australia.
 However, if you are unsure where you should apply, contact Admissions/Recruitment Centre of the university concerned well before the closing date for applications.
 Top

-All other applicants must apply online.
-The application fee is $54.00 before 11pm, 27 September 2013.
-Applications lodged after 11pm, 27 September 2013 will incur a late processing fee of $130.00.
+The application fee is $63.00 before 11pm, 30 September 2016.
+Applications lodged after 11pm, 30 September 2016 will incur a late processing fee of $150.00.
 A full schedule of fees and charges can be accessed at TISC Fees and Charges.
 Top

-TISC Calendar for the change of address deadline for offer despatch.
-Do not rely on mail being redirected by Australia Post, as some universities use couriers to deliver offers of admission.
-Any delay could result in the loss of a place.
-If you are currently undertaking Year 12 WACE courses, you must also separately ask your school to advise the School Curriculum and Standards Authority of your change of address.
+TISC Calendar for the change of address deadline before offers are made.
+If you are currently undertaking WACE courses, ask your school to let the School Curriculum and Standards Authority know your new address.
 Please also see What if I am away from home in January/February?, if this applies to you.
 Top

 Contact the Department of Education Screening Unit

-Email: email@example.com NOTE: The Department of Education has its own 'CrimTrac' police clearance system.
+Email: firstname.lastname@example.org NOTE: The Department of Education has its own 'CrimTrac' police clearance system.
 The application form is at www.det.wa.edu.au/screening/detcms/portal/.
 Click on 'Screening'.
-Please also be aware of the provisions of the Working with Children Act listed below.
+Please also be aware of the provisions of the Working with Children Act.
 Health related disciplines:

 For information or if you've any concerns about obtaining a police clearance please contact the Criminal Record Screening Office of the Department of Health

 The Working with Children (Criminal Record Checking) Act 2004 aims to protect children from harm by introducing a high standard of compulsory national criminal record checking for people wishing to do paid, unpaid or volunteer work with children in Western Australia.
 If you're an education or health science student who is going to be working with children within the ages of 0-17 for the purpose of your practicum, you'll be required to undergo a Working with Children Check.
-If you're a Medicine, Dentistry and Podiatric Medicine student you'll also be required to undergo a Working with Children Check.
-An application for a Working with Children Check is made through Australia Post agencies.
-Refer to the website of Australia Post to find a list of these agencies.
-For further information on the Working with Children Act, see website http://www.checkwwc.wa.gov.au.
+If you're a Medicine, Dentistry or Podiatric Medicine student, you'll also be required to undergo a Working with Children Check.
+Apply for a Working with Children Check through Australia Post agencies.
 Top

 You can choose up to six courses.
 List them in order of preference, starting with the course you'd most like to do.
 You should list more than one preference, especially if a similar course is offered at more than one university.
 Choose what you'd really like to do, but be realistic in your choices.
-To check whether you're likely to qualify for admission, contact the Admissions Centre of the relevant university.
-If you were offered a place for 2013 but deferred your studies until 2014, see 'Did you defer your place in 2013?'.
+To check whether you're likely to qualify for admission, contact the Admissions Centre/Office of the relevant university.
+If you were offered a place for 2016 but deferred your studies until 2017, see 'Did you defer your place in 2016?'.
 If you need to re-apply through TISC for your deferred place and want your deferred place to be held for you (even if you would also like to be considered for other courses), you must list your deferred course as one of your preferences.
-You won't be considered for courses placed below this preference.
+You won't be considered for courses placed below your deferred preference.
 Commonwealth Supported Place (CSP)

 A Commonwealth Supported Place (CSP) is a university place in which the fees are subsidised by the Federal Government.
 If you enrol in a CSP, you will pay some course fees but not the full cost of your education.
 For more information please see Paying for university study.
 Does the order of my preferences matter?